 Dorothy is a Master Gardener, former newspaper reporter, and the author of several books.
 Michael is a landscape/nature photographer in NM.

-All Plants Are Harmless When Left Alone
+Most Poisonous Plants and Flowers Are Harmless When Left Alone

 I am the kind of person who likes to touch things.
 Mike used to get upset with me when we went to flower shows because I always had to touch the plants, never considering that I could be harming them, or worse yet that they could be harming me.
 That was back during the days before I became a Master Gardener and began studying plants in depth—the good, as well as the bad and the ugly.